Sister Mariella Gable Series

 2021 Sister Mariella Gable Series Winner

-Mai Der Vang is the winner of the LAI’s 2021 Sister Mariella Gable prize.
+Mai Der Vang was the winner of the LAI’s 2021 Sister Mariella Gable prize.
 Her book Yellow Rain is the 20th book in the series, a collaboration between the Literary Arts Institute at the College of St. Benedict and Graywolf Press, an independent press located in Minneapolis.

 Mai Der Vang visited campus via Zoom on October 12, 2021, and gave a reading of her book, Yellow Rain.
 Questions and conversation followed afterwards.
 Watch the past event here.

 Graywolf Press describes the book as:

 “A staggering work of documentary, poetry, and collage, Mai Der Vang reopens a wrongdoing that deserves a new reckoning.
 As the United States abandoned them at the end of its war in Vietnam, many Hmong refugees recounted stories of a mysterious substance that fell from planes during their escape from Laos starting in the mid-1970s.
 This substance, known as “yellow rain,” caused severe illnesses and thousands of deaths.
 And then, to the world’s astonishment, American scientists argued that yellow rain was the feces of honeybees defecating en masse—still held as the widely accepted explanation.
 The truth of what happened to the Hmong, to those who experienced and suffered yellow rain, has been ignored and discredited.

 Integrating archival research and declassified documents, Yellow Rain calls out the erasure of a history, the silencing of a people who at the time lacked the capacity and resources to defend and represent themselves.
 In poems that sing and lament, that contend and question, Vang restores a vital narrative in danger of being lost, and brilliantly explores what it means to have access to the truth and how marginalized groups are often forbidden that access.”